samyarsadat/Pico-Log-Library/README.md

 Disabling this option will decrease the execution time of the logging function as well, though disabling `ansi_styling` is the best option if execution speed is absolutely critical.

 > [!NOTE]
 > Even with these options enabled, the logging functions are still quite fast.
-When using serial over USB on the RP2040 with styling tags and variable replacement formatting, a typical log format (`[%TSTMP%] [%LVL%] [%FUNC%:%LINE%] [%GRN%%BOLD%%TASK%%RST%]: %MSG%`), and this log message: `Task 1 heartbeat... iter: %YLW%%u%RST%, l-exec-t: %RED%%u%RST%us`, I measured an average total execution time of around 400~450 microseconds.
-This was with GCC 13, and compiler optimizations were enabled.
+When using serial over USB on the RP2040 with styling tags and variable substitutions, a typical log format (`[%TSTMP%] [%LVL%] [%FUNC%:%LINE%] [%GRN%%BOLD%%TASK%%RST%]: %MSG%`), and this log message: `Task 1 heartbeat... iter: %YLW%%u%RST%, l-exec-t: %RED%%u%RST%us`, I measured an average total execution time of around 400~450 microseconds.
+This was with GCC 13.2.1, and compiler optimizations were enabled.

 <br>